12mmk/AI40A_group3_project_CodeExam/README.md

 ### Ask the module leader

-- Flask or FastAPI?
-If Flask is acceptable we take it, since we are taught it in depth and can get help debugging
 - Confirm in writing that the machine learning component is optional.
 The original brief listed it as required and this project has none
 - Confirm that CRUD variants count separately toward the 35-feature requirement
 - Can we book a supervisor demo for week 8 now?